acceleratefoundation/AngularBootcamp/README.md

 ## Unix Commands

-As you will see in the previous instructions even if you have a Windows machine we are installing a Unix based virtual machine that you will be doing your work on.
+As you will see in the previous instructions even if you have a Windows machine we are still using bash, or installing a Unix based virtual machine that you will be doing your work on.
 Here are some references to common Unix command that you will be using very regularly.

 [](./references/UNIX.md)